Applied Music Faculty Biographies

 has concertized widely in the United States, Japan and West Africa.

-New England.
-He holds a Performance Certificate from the Guitar Institute
+He holds a Performance Certificate from the Guitar Institute of Technology

-of Technology (Hollywood, CA), a B.A. in Music from Tufts University (Medford, MA),
+(Hollywood, CA), a B.A. in Music from Tufts University (Medford, MA), where he

-where he graduated summa cum laude, and a M.M. from Longy School of Music
+graduated summa cum laude, and a M.M. from Longy School of Music (Cambridge,

-(Cambridge, MA), where he graduated with distinction.
-Geoff has also
+MA), where he graduated with distinction.
+Geoffrey has also authored and

-authored and published instructional books for both mandolin and guitar.
+published instructional books for both mandolin and guitar.
+In addition to

-In addition to teaching mandolin at Tufts, he is part of the faculty at
+teaching mandolin at Tufts, he has served as faculty at Powers Music School,

 Kareem Roustom is an award-winning composer who has composed music